U.S. Route 22 in Pennsylvania: West Virginia to Pittsburgh

 US 22 enters Pennsylvania from West Virginia in Washington County, heading east as a four-lane freeway named William Penn Highway.
 The route runs through rural areas with some development, curving northeast and then east again before coming to a partial cloverleaf interchange with PA 18 near The Pavilion at Star Lake.
 Past this interchange, the freeway continues east and crosses Raccoon Creek before curving southeast and reaching a diamond interchange with Maple Grove Road that serves Bavington, Pennsylvania.

 Following this, US 22 heads east again and comes to a three-level diamond interchange with the PA 576 toll road.

 US 22 enters Allegheny County and immediately reaches a partial cloverleaf interchange with the northern terminus of PA 980, where it also passes over the Montour Trail.
 From here, the freeway continues east through rural land with some development to a partial cloverleaf interchange with Kelso Road that provides access to Noblestown.
 The route curves northeast and reaches a partial cloverleaf interchange with US 30 and the northern terminus of PA 978.

-At this point, US 30 heads east for a concurrency with US 22.
+At this point, US 30 heads east in concurrency with US 22.
 US 22/US 30 run east as a four-lane freeway through suburban areas, coming to a partial cloverleaf interchange with Oakdale Road that serves Hankey Farms.
 Farther east, the freeway has a westbound exit and eastbound entrance with McKee Road that provides access to the borough of Oakdale to the south.
 From here, US 22/US 30 turn east-northeast and reach an interchange that connects to Old Steubenville Pike, Bayer Road, and Montour Church Road.
-The freeway comes to an interchange with I-376, where US 22/US 30 head southeast concurrent with I-376 and PA 60 continues east (south) at-grade along a four-lane divided highway.
+The freeway comes to an interchange with I-376, where US 22/US 30 head southeast concurrent with I-376, and PA 60 begins by heading east (south) at-grade along a four-lane divided highway.